-The Criterion Collection has just announced their December release titles, featuring films such as David Cronenberg’s Crash, Alejandro G. Iñárritu’s Amores Perros and the re-release of Robert Breton’s Mouchette.
+The Criterion Collection has just announced their December release titles, featuring films such as David Cronenberg’s Crash, Alejandro G. Iñárritu’s Amores Perros and the re-release of Robert Bresson’s Mouchette.
 These films, however, are only some of the many titles that have received the special curation of one of the most important film distributors of physical media in the world; a company that makes the art of collecting films into an activity as important as preserving paintings, sculptures and photographs.

 With that, I’ve decided to gather the most incredible and significant Criterion releases of 2020, in my opinion.
 Remembering that some of these titles haven’t been released yet, but you can buy all of them at the Criterion Collection website.